commandprompt/pg_maint/README.md

 vacuum analyze for all user tables in the database but only if load is less than 20% and rows < 1 mil

 `./pg_maint.py -h localhost -d test -p 5433 -u postgres -a vacuum_analyze -l 20 -w 1000000`

-smart analyze for all user tables in specific schema, but only if load is less than 40% and rows < 1 mil
+Smart analyze for all user tables in specific schema, but only if load is less than 40% and rows < 1 mil

 `./pg_maint.py -h localhost -d test -n public -p 5433 -s -u postgres -a analyze -l 40 -w 1000000 `

-run report on entire test database:
+Run report on entire test database:

 `./pg_maint.py -d test -a report`